Convention to propose amendments to the United States Constitution: Balanced budget

 In response to increasing federal deficits, a movement in the 1970s by the states to impose fiscal discipline on the federal government began.
 Between 1975 and 1979, thirty states petitioned Congress for a convention to write a balanced budget amendment.
 By 1983, the number of applications had reached 32, only two states short of the 34 needed to force such a convention.
 In addition, at least four states (California, Illinois, Kentucky, and Montana) had adopted resolutions requesting that Congress propose a deficit spending amendment.
 California and Montana were set to hold ballot initiatives that would have forced their legislatures to file convention applications, but state courts ruled the two ballot initiatives unconstitutional, and the effort stalled.
 Enthusiasm for the amendment subsided in response to fears that an Article V Convention could not be limited to a single subject and because Congress passed the Gramm–Rudman–Hollings Balanced Budget Act in 1985 (the act was overturned by the Supreme Court in 1986 but Congress enacted a reworked version of the law in 1987).
 By 1988, two states (Alabama and Florida) had rescinded their applications on the topic of a federal balanced budget amendment.
 Similar rescissions were approved in Louisiana (1990), Oregon (1999), Idaho (2000), Utah, (2001), North Dakota (2001) Wyoming (2001), Arizona (2003) and Georgia (2004).

-Recently the movement has seen a revival.
 On November 20, 2013, the Ohio General Assembly applied to Congress for a convention to propose a balanced budget amendment.
 This effort made Ohio the 21st state to join a push for a national convention of states.
 On March 26, 2014, the Michigan Legislature applied to Congress for a convention to propose a balanced budget amendment, making Michigan the 22nd to participate in the national effort.
 On April 27, 2016, the Oklahoma Senate approved an Article V convention on a balanced budget amendment, making Oklahoma the 29th state to participate in the national effort.
 On November 7, 2017, the Wisconsin Legislature approved an Article V convention resolution for a balanced budget amendment.